sf-golden-bears-2017/react_counters_challenge/README.md

 ### Extends and Inheritance

-`extends` is how you use inheritance in React. `extends React.Component` means this class inherits all the functions and behavior of the `React.Component` class.
+`extends` is how you use inheritance in JavaScript. `extends React.Component` means this class inherits all the functions and behavior of the `React.Component` class.
 If this were Ruby it might look something like `App < React::Component`.

 ### The render function and JSX